 Taking courses out of sequence from the Schedule of Studies is a usual occurrence for transfer students, but since we cannot predict which courses you anticipate taking the scheduling office may create a conflict with your planned courses.
 In this situation, please contact your Program Counsellor for advice.

 Where do I find information on dates, fees, regulations etc.?

 The Undergraduate Calendar is a comprehensive on-line publication that contains all this information and more.
 It is a good starting point if you are looking for information.
 Also each administrative and academic department on campus has a webpage that can be accessed by starting at the main University of Guelph page.

 What is the maximum number of credits that can be transferred from my previous studies?

 The maximum amount of credits that can be transferred from a completed degree program at another university is 10.00 credits.
-Up to 10.00 credits may be granted to students from a three-year diploma program, and up to 5.00 credits may be granted to students from a two-year diploma program (with the exception of an articulation agreement).
+Up to 10.00 credits may be granted to students from a three-year diploma program, and up to 5.00 credits may be granted to students from a two-year diploma program.
 Please note that not all transfer credits may be applicable to your program.